-The original Jadis Orchestra amplifier has been around for some years, but can now be had in an up-rated version with iPod docking facilities.
+The original Jadis Orchestra amplifier has been around for years, but can now be had in an up-rated version with iPod docking facilities.
 Dubbed the Orchestra DiP, it's said to have some of the improvements found in the Orchestra Reference, minus the latter's tone controls.

-Jadis is an enthusiast specialist French manufacturer of valve amplifiers and CD players.
-Its profile is perhaps a bit lower than some, but its products are highly regarded for smooth natural sound quality.
-The Orchestra DiP is a valve amp featuring four 6CA7EHs (the US equivalent of the EL-34) and offers a 40-watt output.
+It's a valve amp featuring four 6CA7EHs (the US equivalent of the EL-34) and offers a 40-watt output.
 Facilities are limited to four line inputs and one set of loudspeaker outputs.

-There's an input selector, plus volume and balance controls.
-Volume levels can be remotely controlled using a supplied handset.
-With a total of six valves, the amp runs fairly hot.
-Build quality is very good, with much of the circuitry hard-wired.
+There's an input selector, plus volume and balance controls and volume level can be remotely controlled using the supplied handset.
+Build quality is very good, with much of the circuitry hard-wired, yet with a total of six valves, the amp runs fairly hot.